UW-COSMOS/project-docs/presentations_reports/phase2_report/README.md

 7. A [live search interface](http://teststrata.geology.wisc.edu/xdd/) built on the xDD API and operating over 12.7M documents in the xDD corpus, with output tailored to drug and gene co-occurrences and word embedding model results from the COVID-19 set.
 A short video describing the components is available [here](https://www.youtube.com/watch?v=FM2sIcZn8ZE).
 8. A [Colab Python notebook](https://colab.research.google.com/drive/1Blz6VR_P2vfPNPjUZeUYvV7EPA4UhbUv) demonstrating the use of xDD and COSMOS APIs to do fine grained retrieval and basic question answering.
 9. A Docker container mechanism for automatically deploying HMS [INDRA](http://www.indra.bio) code over targeted xDD document sets and delivering INDRA statements to remote location for ingestion into local workflows; this will serve as a template for a general service for other AKSE teams.

+Computing infrastructure in-place at the time of Phase 2 closing includes the following:

 ## 2 COSMOS Project Executive Summary
 We have completed initial releases of three primary deliverables for Phase 2, which encompasses all subtasks within Tasks 1 and 2 as well as some additional capabilities that were developed in response to the specific use cases and requirements presented by ASKE's COVID-19 work.